Image

 3. Gaze tests – the officer holds an object and asks the driver to follow the object with their gaze as the officer moves the object

-It is your right in Missouri to refuse to perform a field test.
-If a police officer stops you and asks you to perform field sobriety tests, call a DUI attorney near you in Livingston County, MO immediately.
-If you have already agreed to and performed a field test and were then arrested for a DUI in Missouri, your Livingston County, MO DUI attorney will build an impenetrable defense to your case or may even be able to suppress the field test evidence if they do not meet the rules of evidence in Missouri court.
+As a Missouri driver, you have the right to refuse to perform a field test.
+If a police officer stops you and asks you to perform field sobriety tests, contact a DUI attorney near you in Livingston County, MO as soon as you can.
+If you already completed a field test and have been arrested for a DUI in Missouri, your DUI attorney in Livingston County, MO will build a defense to your case or make sure any illegally obtained evidence is thrown out and not used against you in Missouri court.

 Traffic Checkpoints in Livingston County, MO

-Checkpoints in Livingston County and throughout Missouri are not as prevalent as they once were, but it is still prudent to familiarize yourself with your rights and the rules checkpoints must follow.
-If you are not sure, turn to a DUI attorney near you at (314) 900-HELP.
+Police departments in Livingston County and around Missouri do not use checkpoints as heavily as they did in the past, but it is still wise to familiarize yourself with your rights and the rules checkpoints must follow.
+If you are not sure, speak to a DUI attorney near you at (314) 900-HELP.

 • organized by supervising law enforcement officers